15matias15/question-editor/readme.md

 ## Installation

-Use the node package manager [npm](https://www.npmjs.com/) to install node_modules, from the root folder.
+Use the node package manager [npm](https://www.npmjs.com/) to install node_modules, from the question-editor folder, inside root folder.

 ```node
 npm install